-Jane organises events, publicity and represents us at shows etc. She works kennel shifts and also regularly does veterinary transport for us too.
+Jane organises events, publicity and represents us at shows etc. She works a regular kennel shift.
 She is an administrator for Lifeline’s Facebook page and was instrumental in the set up of our Facebook page.

-Jane is raising her family and looking after her own 4 dogs (2 greyhounds, a Saluki and a Patterdale Terrier) plus on occasion Jane helps with fostering needy greyhounds.
+Jane is raising her family and looking after her own 4 dogs (1 greyhound, a Saluki, a Patterdale Terrier and an adolescent large breed Rottie type) plus on occasion Jane helps with fostering needy greyhounds.

 Jane has been a greyhound owner since 2008, but has had many years of sighthound and other breed experience prior to that.